Version2beta/version2beta/src/articles/mob_programming.md

 longtitle: The first year of my experiment with mob programming
 tags: cto
 author: Rob Martin
-published: 2016-02-10 15:30
+published: 2016-02-15 08:30
 snippet: It's been twelve months since I started learning how to program in a mob.
 This post describes my experiences.
 ---

 A friend of mine works in a computer research lab, and a year ago he told me how his team of post-docs get together every Friday for about six hours of coding and pizza.
-They use a projector, one person on the keyboard for the whole session, and something like ten people contributing to what's getting typed.
-At first, it was a way for everyone to learn Scala, and also to make sure that the project they were writing wasn't locked up inside one person's head.
+They use a projector, something like ten people contributing to the programming, and one person (always the same person) running the single keyboard.
+It was a way for everyone to learn Scala, and also to make sure that the project they were writing wasn't locked up inside one person's head.

-A month or so later, I was hanging out with Pat Maddox[^patmaddox], telling him about my plans for pair programming in a women's internship program I was creating at work.
-Pat suggested I look at mob programming instead, and I remembered I had looked at mob programming and I loved the idea.
+A month or so later, I was hanging out with Pat Maddox[^patmaddox], telling him about my plans for pair programming with a women's internship program I was creating at work.
+Pat suggested I look at mob programming instead, and I remembered I had already looked at mob programming and I loved the idea.

 ## What is mob programming?